Automattic/jetpack/readme.txt

 Release date: Nov 4th, 2015
 Release post: http://wp.me/p1moTy-1VN

-We're thrilled to introduce Jetpack 3.8, which has significant contributions from the Jetpack community.
+We're happy to introduce Jetpack 3.8, which has significant contributions from the Jetpack community.
 Read more about it here: http://wp.me/p1moTy-1VN

 Feature enhancements: